buildkite/export-build-example/README.md

 ### Get Files as Artifact

-In this example, we would export the build data for all pipelines as an artifact
+To export the build data for all pipelines as an artifact
 ```yml
 steps:
   - label: "export build data as Artifact"
     command: ./src/export_artifact.sh
 ```
+Note: This won't work, when running data scripts through local machine

 ## License

 See [License.md](License.md) (MIT)